-Join Diana Weynand for an in-depth discussion in this video A word about Final Cut Pro X versions, part of Documentary Editing with Final Cut Pro X v10.0.9.
+Join Diana Weynand for an in-depth discussion in this video A word about Final Cut Pro X versions, part of Final Cut Pro X v10.0.9: Documentary Editing.

 - Hello, this is Ashley Kennedy, the Video Post-Production Staff Author for lynda.com.
 I'm just chiming in here in this one movie to let you know a few things about this course.
 Now, this course was recorded prior to Apple's release of version 10.1, which was a bit of a game changer, in terms of interface, tools, and media management.
 Therefore, in September 2014, we updated this course and a handful of other smaller Final Cut Pro X courses to reflect the changes brought about by the version 10.1 update.